Back to Silas S. Brown's home page

 On the other hand, if new hardware is purchased with a warranty and needs to be stress-tested before the warranty expires, and there is a choice of running an otherwise-useless load test or participating in a distributed computation, and the distributed computation makes a good enough test, then CPU cycles that would have been consumed by the load test are "free" for the distributed computation as long as one or more of its work units can be completed within the duration of the test.
 (If using BOINC in a temporary directory, you might want to set --abort_jobs_on_exit so the project `knows' not to wait for the deadline before reassigning any work you've interrupted.)

 A final consideration is the project's system requirements, some of which might not be made explicit in the project's documentation.
 If your client completely fails to return results, or if it does return results but they're mostly rejected (check the status), it might be a case of "the developers didn't expect your OS version/CPU type/etc" and your contributions can't help until that's fixed.
 Also, some projects now prefer programmable GPUs; if you don't have a suitable GPU for these projects then your CPU-only contribution might be dwarfed by those who do, representing diminishing returns in terms of electricity consumed per computational unit.
-This does not apply to CPU-only projects, but some of these do still have unstated system requirements (e.g. the "Outsmart Ebola Together" project which ran on IBM's World Community Grid between 2014 and 2018 declared invalid all results computed on old versions of Mac OS X unless run in a suitably-configured GNU/Linux in VirtualBox).
+This does not apply to CPU-only projects, but some of these do still have unstated system requirements.
+For example, the "Outsmart Ebola Together" project which ran on IBM's World Community Grid between 2014 and 2018 declared invalid all results computed on old versions of Mac OS X unless run in a suitably-configured GNU/Linux in VirtualBox, and in mid-2024 the Folding@Home project started to give single-core x86-64 CPUs deadlines they were unable to meet, automatically erasing their work once it became too late.

 All material © Silas S. Brown unless otherwise stated.